-Because of the Autodeposit registration, you should not need to choose a security question (and answer) to accompany/secure your e-transfer.
-Could I ask you to please insert your full name, date of retirement (DD/MM/YYYY), email, phone number and mailing address in the (optional) message field that accompanies the e-transfer?
-If you wish you can also send me - Jim Marshall email@example.com an email with your contact information.
+Due to Autodeposit activation, you should not need to choose a security question (nor answer) to accompany/secure your e-transfer.
+Please insert your full name, date of retirement (DD/MM/YYYY), email, phone number and mailing address in the (optional) message field that accompanies the e-transfer.

-Or fill out the membership application and renewal form and mail your cheque payable to UWRA to:
+Or, you may complete the membership application and renewal form and mail your cheque payable to ‘UWRA’, to:

 In addition to receiving the WATtimes, membership in the UWRA offers many other benefits and opportunities including the following: